grafana/k6/README.md

 ### APIs and algorithms with limited support

-- **AES-KW**: in the current state of things, this module does not support the AES-KW (JSON Key Wrap) algorithm.
-The reason for it is that the Go standard library does not support it.
-We are looking into alternatives, but for now, this is a limitation of the module.
+- **WebCrypto API support**: Even though we implemented the vast majority of the WebCrypto API, there are still some APIs and algorithms that are not yet supported.
+By looking at the [WebCrypto API Compliant](https://github.com/grafana/xk6-webcrypto/issues?q=is%3Aissue+state%3Aopen+label%3A%22WebCrypto+API+Compliant%22) label, you can see what is missing.
-- **AES-GCM**: although the algorithm is supported, and can already be used, it is not fully compliant with the specification.
+- **AES-GCM**: Although the algorithm is supported, and can already be used, it is not fully compliant with the specification.
 The reason for this is that the Go standard library only supports a 12-byte nonce/iv, while the specification allows for a wider range of sizes.
 We do not expect to address this limitation unless the Go standard library adds support for it.
+- **RSA-PSS**: Since we use Golang SDK under the hood, the RSA-PSS [doesn't support deterministic signatures](https://github.com/golang/go/blob/master/src/crypto/rsa/pss.go#L293-L297).
+In other words, even if `saltLength` is set to 0, the signature will be different each time.

 ## Contributing